ngl4/formation_journey/README.md

 - Count Elements in a Linked List
 - Sum Element Values in a Linked List
-- Sum Two Linked Lists of Equal/Unequal Length
+- Sum Two Linked Lists of Equal Length

 #### Group #2: Finding with 1 pointer